Ylyas555/statsistic-calculator/README.md

 # statsistic-calculator

 This project is based on statistics class important functions in scientific calculator.

-Things to calculate 1:
+Things to calculate:

 Binomial pdf/cdf